top of page

 People often remark that I must love photographing gardens in the summertime with beautiful blue skies, longer days, and when gardens are overspilling with flowers & plants.

-Whilst gardens are fullest with plants during the summer months, I love to capture gardens all year round to show seasonality, and late Autumn, plus the Winter is when the light is soft and golden with long shadows.
+Whilst gardens are fullest with plants during the summer months, I love to capture gardens all year round to witness and capture seasonality.
+My favourite light is Autumn light, when it is soft, golden with long shadows.
 I love the openness, muted palette, and the serenity when a garden is partially sleeping, but then occasionally, the gift of early morning mist provides drama and separation.

 TO BE CONTINUED